 Jan 12, 2018 -

-This is Part Two of our chat with Cubic Transportation Systems (CTS) President, Matt Cole.
+Welcome to Part Two of our chat with Cubic Transportation Systems (CTS) President, Matt Cole.
 In Part One of the Q&A, Matt told us what brought him from the U.K. to sunny San Diego, his favorite part about his job, his morning routine and his weekend hobbies.
 Read on to learn what advice Matt has for young professionals and what he predicts about the future of the transportation industry.

 Q: What’s your favorite food/bev spot in San Diego?
 What’s your order?